dmytkost/HAZOP2RDF/docs/020_motivation.md

 The Resource Description Framework, short RDF can be such a format.
 Because of its easy to handle language, reusability and automatability we choose this widely spread format.

-Thanks to RDF, a HAZOP study can be easily exchanged, edited and combined with other HAZOP studies.
 Through the usage of a DB Server like Fuseki, the transformed file can be shared and stored very conveniently.

 One of the biggest problem we faced was to verify and define a well-formed excel spreadsheet so that our importer was able to generate a correct RDF file.
 Now the verification process uses a user defined configuration to analyse